ndd21/PHYS281/docs/demo-io.md

  [10.
 21.3]]
 ```

-Rather than taking a file object, `load` can just be passed the file name.
+Rather than taking a file object, `loadtxt` can just be passed the file name.
 Lines starting with a
 particular character, in this case `#`, can be ignored using the `comments` keyword argument.

 If the data file contained columns with values separated by commas (often called [comma separated